MoesGit/Motivation_Buddy/README.md

 7) At the  [settings.h](./Software/Motivation_Buddy_V2/settings.h) also enter your Wifi Network settings.
 8) Kompile and Flash your [.ino Script](./Software/Motivation_Buddy_V2/Motivation_Buddy_V2.ino) to your ESP8266

+9) (Optional) Change the Bitmaps to a image you like or create new .h-files with new bitmaps (dont forget to change the Switch-Case statement if you do).
+Images can be converted [here](https://diyusthad.com/image2cpp) (external converter for image to cpp bitmap)
 ## (Optional) Packaging
 1) "Product" Info-Card </br>
 If you want to make the gadget look more like a product print out the [Front](./Packaging/Front.png) and [Back](./Packaging/Back.png) of the provided "Info"-Card.